 • Visible change in body condition (rib feel, waist appearance) that precedes scale weight change

-Emergency Red Flags: When to Stop Checking and Start Driving
+Emergency Red Flags: When to Stop Checking and Call a Vet

 A cat health check at home is a monitoring and early detection tool.
 It is not an emergency triage system.
 The following findings during any home assessment require you to stop the examination and go directly to a veterinary emergency clinic — not to schedule an appointment, not to call and describe the situation first unless you need directions.